Top

 Reliable Legal Counsel for Custody & Parenting Plans in Douglas County, Nebraska

 Child custody and parenting time negotiations can be difficult to navigate.
-An Omaha child custody lawyer can better help ensure that the arrangements set forward are in your and your child’s best interests.
+An Omaha child custody lawyer helps ensure that custody arrangements serve your and your child’s best interests.

-Note that Nebraska’s laws are geared to providing as much contact between both parents and the child as is feasible and reasonable under the circumstances of each case.
+Nebraska’s laws focus on providing as much contact as possible between both parents and the child, based on what is reasonable in each case.

 For more information, contact our law firm at Slowiaczek Albers & Whelan.
 Call (402) 928-2007 or submit a contact form here to speak with our Omaha child custody attorney.